 Putting a lot of resources in one place.
-I’ll come back, add to it and update on a regular basis.
+I’ll come back, add to it from time to time.

 I’m not an expert.
 I’ve spend a lot of time educating myself since 2016 via articles, video, conferences, following disabled people and accessibility experts on Twitter.